 Breakthrough, formerly Episcopal Social Services, is a broad-based social services organization.
 Our mission is to be a Christ-centered ministry that brings hope to people in need by offering opportunities for positive changes in their lives and provides ways for people to express their faith through service.
 We do this by:

-- Building bridges to community for those struggling with poverty through meaningful employment, financial stability, and a model of community support.
+- Building bridges to the community for those struggling with poverty through meaningful employment, financial stability, and a model of community support.

 - Feeding the hungry in our community and engaging them in fulfilling volunteer activities.

-- Operating a community mental health program based on the internationally-recognized Clubhouse model.
+- Operating a community mental health program based on the internationally recognized Clubhouse model.

 - Developing shared knowledge about recovery from mental illness.

 - Collaborating with others to inspire and teach organizations in Kansas to use the Clubhouse model.